-Many people carry localised fat in areas that can be difficult to reduce through lifestyle changes alone.
+Localised fat deposits may persist for some people in certain areas despite healthy lifestyle measures.
 Liposuction is a medical procedure designed to address these areas, using specialised techniques to remove fat in a controlled manner.
-While it is not a weight-loss solution, it is a surgical option that is sometimes used to alter body contour.
+While it is not a weight-loss procedure, liposuction may be considered to change the distribution of fatty tissue and modify the contour of the treated area.

 Liposuction can be used on multiple areas of the body.
 It is frequently performed on the abdomen, hips, thighs, buttocks, and flanks.
 The procedure can also be applied to more targeted areas, including the chin, neck, and upper arms, in conjunction with other surgical procedures.